-A wet rib is a high volume accessory pocket that hangs from your backpack’s shoulder straps, below the padded part, in front of your ribcage.
+A wet rib is a high-volume accessory pocket that hangs from your backpack’s shoulder straps, below the padded part, in front of your ribcage.
 It’s super handy for carrying extra hiking gear, like a map, compass, gps, extra gloves, or hats, especially in winter, because it doesn’t interfere with your hip belt the way a fanny pack does.
 Made by Mystery Ranch (formerly Dana Designs) wet ribs are hotly sought after, but nearly impossible to find because Mystery Ranch never has them in stock, and they’re snapped up instantly when used ones appear on eBay or GearTrade.

-If you’ve searched for similar pouch or pocket, you’ve probably found that there is not much out there to choose from.
+If you’ve searched for a similar pouch or pocket, you’ve probably found that there is not much out there to choose from.
 Quite a few folks use some sort of waist pack and turn it around so the pack is on the front.
 This requires that you offset the buckle so it’s not in the middle of your back, but buckling your pack hip belt under it can be a nuisance.

 Fortunately, it’s not hard to make something yourself to address these issues.
 In this article, I’ll show you 3 different projects to make your own wet ribs.
 Hopefully, one of them will fit your needs.